Aygun Kazimova

-Aygun Alasgar gyzy Kazimova (Aygün Ələsgər qızı Kazımova) (born on 26 January 1971 in Azerbaijan) is a singer, songwriter, pop musician, and actress in Azerbaijan, Turkey and Russia.
+Aygun Alasgar gyzy Kazimova (Aygün Ələsgər qızı Kazımova; born on 26 January 1971) is an Azerbaijani singer, songwriter, pop musician, and actress in Azerbaijan.
 Kazimova wrote and sang the anthem of the 2012 FIFA U-17 Women's World Cup.
-Her duet with Snoop Dogg Coffee from Colombia was a number one hit on the Azerbaijani, Turkish, Czech Republic, Colombian, Georgian and Russian charts.
+Her duet with Snoop Dogg "Coffee from Colombia" was a hit on the Azerbaijani, Turkish, Czech Republic, Colombian, Georgian and Russian charts in 2013 and 2014.
 Kazimova has recorded ten albums.

 Early life

 Kazimova is the youngest of four children.
-After finishing high school, she briefly enrolled in the Maarif Technicum of Arts, which she left in 1986.
+After graduating high school, she briefly enrolled in the Maarif Tekhnikum of Arts, which she left in 1986.
 During this period, she performed with the Gaya youth band.

 Career

 Kazimova began her professional solo career in 1988 after winning first prize at the Baki Payizi-88 (Baku Autumn-88) music contest.
-She received an award at the Yurmala music competition in 1989 and also earned distinction at the "The Voice of Asia" music contest in Kazakhstan in 1992.
+She received an award at the Yurmala music competition in 1989 and also earned distinction at "The Voice of Asia" music contest in Kazakhstan in 1992.

-Kazimova released her first album, Sevgi Gülləri (Flowers of Love), in 1997; the recording featured fourteen tracks.
-She was awarded the title of Honorary Artist of Azerbaijan in 2002.
+Kazimova released her first album, featuring fourteen tracks, in 1997 called Sevgi Gülləri (Flowers of Love).
+She was awarded the title of Honored Artist of Azerbaijan in 2001.

 In 2005, Kazimova played the title role in the musical Khari Bulbullar directed by Arif Gaziyev, and the role of Sanam in the screen version of the play Meshadi Ibad.
 She has also hosted several television shows.

-In 2013, Kazimova collaborated with Snoop Dogg for the song 'Coffee From Columbia', which was released by Dokuz Sekiz Müzik and included remixes by My Digital Enemy and Bimbo Jones.
+In 2013, Kazimova collaborated with Snoop Dogg for the song "Coffee From Columbia", which was released by Dokuz Sekiz Müzik and included remixes by My Digital Enemy and Bimbo Jones.

 Personal life

-Kazimova married her long-time boyfriend, Ibrahim Ibrahimov in 1989.
+Kazimova married Ilgar Ibrahimov, in 1989.
 Their daughter, Ilgara, was born in 1990.
 The couple divorced in 1991.

 In 1994, Kazimova married Rza Guliyev, a nephew of former parliamentary speaker and later opposition figure Rasul Guliyev.
-The couple separated following Guliyev’s arrest in 1996.
+The couple separated following Guliyev's arrest in 1996.

 From 2001 to 2002, Kazimova was in a relationship with Turkish actor and model Mert Kılıç.
-She later entered into a long-term relationship with meykhana singer Namig Garachukhurlu, which lasted from 2004 to 2010.
+She later entered into a relationship with meykhana singer Namig Garachukhurlu, which lasted from 2004 to 2010.
 The couple confirmed their separation in August 2010.

-In September 2014, Kazimova alluded to changes in her private life; follow-up reports highlighted a pendant with the letter “F” and renewed speculation about a new partner.
+In September 2014, Kazimova alluded to changes in her private life; follow-up reports highlighted a pendant with the letter "F" and speculation about a new partner.
 In March 2016, Kazimova confirmed her relationship with Farhad Aliyev, son of energy minister Natig Aliyev.
 Later that year, Kazimova announced the relationship had ended.